-Crucial to building resiliency in the communities is understanding where wildfire risk is the highest, so that investments made by the Regional District of Nanaimo (RDN) are effective, sensible, and balanced with other community values and interests.
+Crucial to building resiliency in the communities is understanding where wildfire risk is the highest, so that investments made by the RDN are effective, sensible, and balanced with other community values and interests.

-In this plan, the terms wildfire threat and wildfire risk to refer to different components of the community's vulnerability to wildfire.
-Both threat and risk have been modelled using data collected from forests in Electoral Area E (EA E).
-Wildfire threat refers to the potential fire behavior that a natural area could sustain.
+In this plan, the terms wildfire threat and wildfire risk refer to different components of the community's vulnerability to wildfire.
+Both threat and risk have been modelled using data collected from forests in EA G. Wildfire threat refers to the potential fire behaviour that a natural area could sustain.
 Rating wildfire threat means looking at the factors of fuel loading, type, and distribution, slope and aspect, and weather conditions.
 Wildfire threat has no relationship to how close a forest is to populated areas or other values.
 Wildfire risk builds on wildfire threat by considering the proximity of forests to populated areas and other values.

-- Wildfire threat is a ranking of potential fire behavior based on fuel conditions, weather conditions, slope, aspect, and other biophysical factors.
-This can also be referred to as wildfire behavior potential - Wildfire risk is a measure of the probability of a wildfire occurring combined with the consequences or impacts it would cause.
+Wildfire threat is a ranking of potential fire behaviour based on fuel conditions, weather conditions, slope, aspect, and other biophysical factors.

+Wildfire risk is a measure of the probability of a wildfire occurring combined with the consequences or impacts it would cause.